Solution to Remove Exceeding Hydrogen and Acetylene In Transformer Oil

 - Infrared progressive scanning defoaming automatic control system, flash rapid evaporation system, its dehydration, degassing, impurity removal, the result is faster, more thorough, and higher pressure resistance.

-- The oil delivery system of the two-stage vacuum oil filter; adopts the three-screw pump to run smoothly, and the heating adopts indirect heating; to avoid local overheating of the oil.
+- The oil delivery system of the two-stage vacuum oil purifier; adopts the three-screw pump to run smoothly, and the heating adopts indirect heating; to avoid local overheating of the oil.
 The special material and unique performance curve ensure that the oil flow will never cause the problem of acetylene generated by the gap discharge, and the performance of the oil treatment process and equipment is higher than the international standard.